All Episodes

 It is a general anti-inflammatory, and its use in adults has been clinically shown to increase lean muscle mass, improve athletic performance and recovery time, support healthy digestion, and reduce allergy symptoms.

-Armor Colostrum starts with sustainably source colostrum from grass-fed cows from their co-op of dairy farms in the U.S., and they source only the surplus colostrum after calves are fully fed.
+Armor Colostrum starts to sustainably source colostrum from grass-fed cows from their co-op of dairy farms in the U.S., and they source only the surplus colostrum after calves are fully fed.

-Unlike most colostrums on the market, which use heat pasteurization which use heat pasteurization that depletes nutrient potency, armor claustrum uses an innovative process that purifies and preserves the integrity of hundreds of bioactive nutrients while removing casting and fat to guarantee the highest potency and bioavailability.
+Unlike most colostrums on the market, which use heat pasteurization, which use heat pasteurization that depletes nutrient potency, Armor Colostrum uses an innovative process that purifies and preserves the integrity of hundreds of bioactive nutrients while removing casting and fat to guarantee the highest potency and bioavailability.

-People who have used Armour's Clostrum have reported clearer skin, faster and thicker hair growth, and better mental concentration.
+People who have used Armor's Colostrum have reported clearer skin, faster and thicker hair growth, and better mental concentration.

-In addition, those who use Armour's Colostrum have noticed a decrease in muscle soreness after exercise, better sleep, and fewer sugar cravings.
+In addition, those who use Armor's Colostrum have noticed a decrease in muscle soreness after exercise, better sleep, and fewer sugar cravings.

 You don't want to put it in hot liquids.